rehierl/node-tree-outliner/1-1-4-node-trees/_todo.md

 <!-- ======================================================================= -->
 # TODO - node trees

+Note that there is no freedom as to how the set of edges of the resulting graph is formed.
+That is, the set of edges is a consequence of the set of vertices in the resulting graph.

 note - graphs are in general "reduced" to subsets of vertices and the implicit inclusion of all incident edges - i.e. a general pattern - i.e. edges are in general ignored - i.e. the focus is on sets of vertices

+* define a term equivalent to "siblings"? - i.e. snk(v)
+* define a term equivalent to "parent"? - i.e. src(v)
+* define sets of connected src/snk vertices
 * define union (operation) on graphs
 * e.g. a disjoint union of maximal components
 * induced path